-If you are an adult and are you thinking of becoming Catholic you most likely will have a number of questions?
+If you are an adult and you are thinking of becoming a Catholic you most likely will have a number of questions?
 Outlined below is an overview and some videos of the process we follow today to assist people in growing in their belief of God.
 Should you have an immediate need to talk or relate with someone, please feel free to use the contacts at the bottom of this page.

 In the years gone by, people wanting to become Catholic were required to participate in a program of private instruction with the parish priest, consisting of a set number of weekly ‘lessons’ on Catholic principles.
 After the instructions were completed, the ‘convert’ was baptised (if necessary) and confirmed in a private ceremony with only the priest and a sponsor present.

 In the 1960’s our Church reviewed many of its practices and we changed many things (the Second Vatican Council).
 One of these changes included how people are introduced to our beliefs.
 The current process by which new members are brought into the Catholic Church is called the Rite of Christian Initiation of Adults, or the RCIA.

 Becoming a Catholic

 The RCIA is best described as a journey of belief which passes through a number of different phases and focuses on conversion of heart and mind to Christ.
 It is a gradual journey tailored to the needs of the individual – no ‘one-size-fits-all’.
 An overriding principle is that this is a journey of personal discovery and we are sensitive that people will develop in a unique way and time to understand God’s calling to them.

 The process is more open than the older ‘Instruction’ program.
 Candidates meet regularly with a group of people from the parish to learn about Catholic belief and practice.
 Various celebrations are held in the church at important points along the journey.